seanavery/realtime-ssd-detection/README.md

 ## Procedure

 The goal for this blog post, is to write the "hello world" of computer vision.
-In other workds we get some object detection neural net running and visualize results.
+In other workds, get some object detection neural net running and visualize results.

 ### 0. GStreamer OpenCV Camera Capture